 The Trust Walk Activity is an effective team building activity involving leadership and building trust, as blindfolded participants must rely on instructions given to them in order to avoid various obstacles.

 As the faciliator of the Trust Walk Teambuilding Activity, be sure to scout out a safe area in advance.
+Safety comes first!
 Large fields or the woods may be good places to try.
 Minor obstacles (trees, branches, small hills) are okay, but do not play this game in a dangerous environment (for example, anywhere with very steep ledges or sharp protruding objects).
 Once you have found a safe, large area, you can prepare additional obstacles if desired (cardboard boxes, balloons, etc.).

 Start in a nearby location.
 Ask participants to arrange themselves into pairs.
 Instruct one partner to be the guide (navigator) and the other to be blindfolded.
 Once the blindfolded partner is ready, slowly spin the person around a few times so that they are unsure which direction they are headed.
 Guide the participants to the field with obstacles.
 From this point on, the guide should not touch the partner at all, but rely solely on verbal cues (e.g. “In approximately five steps ahead, there will be a tree branch.
 Go ahead and step over it slowly.")

 Remember that the guide is solely responsible for his or her partner’s safety.
 He or she try their best to steer their partner away from obstacles.
 Valuable lessons can be learned to teamwork and unity.
 For example, the guide will learn about the challenge and responsibility of caring for another individual’s well being, while the blindfolded partner learns to trust and rely on another person.